 – Maintain a food diary

 - Stay hydrated (Drink enough water) – How to control diabetes starts with drinking a lot of water.
 High blood sugar levels can cause dehydration.
-Drinking water helps to flush out excess glucose through urine and lower the risk of high blood glucose levels.
+Drinking water helps to flush out excess glucose through urine and lowers the risk of high blood glucose levels.

 - Low-carb diet – Following a low carb diet is a standard remedy to understanding how to control diabetes with diet.
 This is because the amount of carbs are directly proportional to blood sugar levels.
-So, a low carb diet helps stabilize blood sugar in the long run.
+So, a low carb diet helps stabilize blood sugar levels in the long run.
 Carbs raise blood glucose more than any other food.
 Therefore, higher consumption of carbs should be avoided by people with diabetes.

 If you perform the following exercises regularly, you may reach your fitness goals and possibly find an answer to how to control diabetes:

-- Swimming – Aquatic activities like swimming reduces pressure on the joints, improves cholesterol levels, burn calories, and lowers stress.
+- Swimming – Aquatic activities like swimming reduce pressure on the joints, improve cholesterol levels, burn calories, and lower stress.

 - Cycling – Cycling is one of the most simple ways in the list of how to control diabetes.
-It’s an aerobic activity that activates the muscles of the lower limbs and reduces the pressure in the feet.
+It’s an aerobic activity that activates the muscles of the lower limbs and reduces the pressure on the feet.

 - Calisthenics – Calisthenics is an amazing exercise form if you’re wanting to know how to control diabetes.
-The strength training exercises which use your own body weight (for example push-ups, crunches, sit-ups, etc).
+The strength training exercises which use your own body weight (for example, push-ups, crunches, sit-ups, etc).
 It helps our body use insulin more efficiently and even leads to weight loss.

 - Pilates – Exercises associated with low-impact flexibility, postural alignment, and muscular strength.
 It helps to improve mental health, reduce body fat, and modulate glycemia (level of glucose in the blood).

-Every exercise bring a positive change in a diabetic person in some or the other way.
+Every exercise brings a positive change in a diabetic person in some or the other way.
 It helps to improve the overall fitness of your body.
-Not only this, it targets the excess fat deposited in your body and result in weight loss.
+Not only this, it targets the excess fat deposited in your body and results in weight loss.
 In a quest to how to control diabetes without medicine, exercising plays a prominent role.